-Find the Pay or Request button on the home screen.
-You can add as many friends as you’d like to pay or charge, the amount, and a note.
-Once you’re ready, tap “Request” or “Pay” depending on the action you want to take, and you should be all set!
+You can find the Pay/Request button at the bottom of your Venmo app.
+After tapping there, add as many friends as you’d like to pay or charge, enter an amount, and add a note.
+Once you’re ready, tap “Request” or “Pay”, and you should be all set!

 Do I need to add money to Venmo to pay someone?